Welcome 2 My Nightmare: "Last Man on Earth"

 "Last Man on Earth" details what happens to Alice after the train wreck at the end of the song "A Runaway Train."
 It is reminiscent of a Tom Waits song, is similar to "Some Folks" from Welcome to My Nightmare, and has been described as unexpected and "out there."
 The melody is from the popular Yiddish song "Bei Mir Bistu Shein."

 "The Congregation"

 Cooper says that the song was heavily inspired by The Beatles.
-"The Congregation" details Alice's tour through Hell.
+"The Congregation" details Steven's tour through Hell.
 Rob Zombie guest stars on this song as "The Guide", who is possibly "The Curator" from the original Nightmare (originally portrayed by Vincent Price).

 "I'll Bite Your Face Off"

 The song's classic rock tone was Cooper's nod to the early Rolling Stones.
-In this song, Alice is introduced to the devil, his female guide in Hell (the same from "What Baby Wants").
+In this song, Steven is introduced to the devil, his female guide in Hell (the same from "What Baby Wants").
 "I'll Bite Your Face Off" was the album's first single and was released with a music video which features various live performances.
 One of these includes Cooper's show at the 100 Club in London with Johnny Depp on guitar.
 The single was another song on the album played by the original Alice Cooper band.